 The KION Group is one of the world’s leading suppliers of integrated supply chain solutions.
 Its portfolio encompasses forklift trucks, warehouse technology and supply chain solutions, including the related services.
 Across more than 100 countries worldwide, the KION Group designs, builds and supports logistics solutions that optimise material and information flow within factories, warehouses and distribution centres.
-The Group is the largest manufacturer of industrial trucks in Europe, the second-largest producer of forklifts globally and a leading provider of automation technology.
+The Group is the largest manufacturer of industrial trucks in Europe, the second-largest producer of industrial trucks globally and based on revenue the leading provider of automation technology.

 The Linde and STILL brands serve the premium industrial truck segment.
 Baoli focuses on industrial trucks at the lower end of the volume segment and in the economy segment.
-Among KION’s regional industrial truck brand companies, Fenwick is the largest supplier of material handling products in France, OM STILL is a market leader in Italy and OM Voltas is a leading provider of industrial trucks in India.
+Among KION’s regional industrial truck brand companies, Fenwick is the biggest material-handling provider in France and OM Voltas is a leading provider of industrial trucks in India.
 Dematic is a leading global supplier of integrated automation technology, software and services for optimising supply chains.
-More than 1.3 million industrial trucks and over 6,000 installed systems are deployed by customers in all industries and of all sizes on six continents.
+Around 1.4 million industrial trucks and over 6,000 installed intralogistics systems are deployed by customers in all industries and of all sizes on six continents.

 The KION Group comprises the parent company KION GROUP AG, which is a public limited company under German law, and its subsidiaries.
 The KION Group’s strategic management holding company, KION GROUP AG, is listed on the Frankfurt Stock Exchange and is part of the MDAX, the STOXX Europe 600 and the FTSE Euro Mid Cap.
 Details of treasury shares (pursuant to section 160 (1) no. 2 of the German Stock Corporation Act (AktG)) are provided in note ‘Equity’ in the notes to the consolidated financial statements.